Grimmys/pygame_popup_manager/README.md

 # Installation

+The most easy way to install this package is to do it with `pip`:

+`pip install pygame-popup`

 # Use

 # Customization

-Unfortunatelly, the customization is limited for the moment.
+Unfortunately, the customization is limited for the moment.

 But you can still provide your own graphical assets to the components, as you can see in the screenshot below.